TypeStrong/ts-node/README.md

 > TypeScript execution and REPL for node.js, with source map support. **Works with `typescript@>=2.0`**.

 **Tip:** `ts-node` differs slightly from `tsc`.
-It will not load files from `tsconfig.json` by default.
+It will not load files/includes/excludes from `tsconfig.json` by default.
 Instead, `ts-node` starts from the input file and discovers the rest of the project tree through imports and references.
+TypeScript provides [types](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#types-typeroots-and-types) and [path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) functionality to resolve definitions.

 ## Installation